-You can pay amounts owed when you e-file, or you can e-file early and set up an automatic payment to be made on the tax deadline (which is April 18, this year).
+You can pay amounts owed when you e-file, or you can e-file early and set up an automatic payment to be made on the tax deadline (April 17, 2018).
 Payments can be sent electronically from your bank account, with a check, through a money order or by credit card.

 Using DIY software to file your taxes creates a permanent electronic record of your return.
 This allows you to easily access it for future use – like when tax time rolls around next year.
-You an simply import your 2016 tax return data into the new one to save time.
+You can simply import your 2017 tax return data into the new one to save time.

 Keep more money in your pocket when e-filing